irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgRefundServiceDeposit"></a>

 ### MsgRefundServiceDeposit
-MsgRefundServiceDeposit defines an SDK message to refund deposit from a service binding.
+MsgRefundServiceDeposit defines an SDK message to refund deposit from a service binding

 | Field | Type | Label | Description |